 The recession also is adversely affecting DC's finances and its ability to meet these needs.
 Despite increasing hardship, local funding has been cut in recent years for some key services that could help residents hurt by the recession - including emergency rent and utility assistance.
-Moreover, the proposed FY 2011 budget includes new cuts that could affect families in crisis, including elimination of a "rapid housing" program that helps stabilize families and keep children out of foster care.
+Moreover, the proposed FY 2011 budget includes new cuts that could affect families in crisis, including legal assistance for low-income residents, such as those facing eviction.

-Rising Unemployment Is Affecting Low-Income Families and Communities greatest in Ward 8, Ward 7, and Ward 5, which consistently have the highest rates of unemployment even when times are good.
+Rising Unemployment Is Affecting Low-Income Families and Communities are jobless but looking for work rose by more than 20,000.
+The growth in unemployment has been greatest in Ward 8, Ward 7, and Ward 5, which consistently have the highest rates of unemployment even when times are good.